Dominik-97/curriculum-vitae/index.md

 If I am not helping the technical teams I am more that happy to jump to business and help the project succeed from business side of things.
 Because of my experiences in both business and technical teams I can be and effective liason between stakeholders and developers, translating business needs into comprehensive requirements and transparently managing product backlog and features to bring value to the business.<br>

-If I am not working I love traveling, playing my acoustic and electric guitar and taking photos. <br>
+If I am not working I love traveling, playing my acoustic and electric guitars and taking photos. <br>

 Lets get back to professional stuff now.
 I realize, that reading succint description of individual projects I worked on and the list of skills which can sometimes be rather arbitrary does not really show the individual projects I worked on in detail, so here is something more about what I did. <br>